aandyw/aandyw.github.io/_posts/2024-05-28-singapore-reflection.md

 Life in Singapore was like a box of chocolates.
 Each day was a new experience and you could never truly know what you would get.
 So far, it's been the only time in my life where I've lived impulsively.
 Spontaneously.
 If someone wanted to go to a random park, we would go.
 If I ran into someone and they wanted to have pancakes for "pancake day," we would do it.
 If people wanted to go to Bali, well ... you better get to booking those flights.
 There really was no dull moment.
-It didn't matter if it was night or day everyone was there to try something new.
+It didn't matter if it was night or day; everyone was there to try something new.
 We were all united under the common goal of "having fun."
 Looking back, this was probably one of the most memorable experiences of my exchange.
 The closeness of a small but tight community.
 It helped that our host school was smaller as well because eventually you would begin to start seeing some familar faces and get to know people on a closer level.